andreasmalta/choco_packages/geupd/Readme_en.txt

         For details, please refer to the support manual.

+        *WebView2 Runtime must be installed in order to use this feature.

+         If WebView2 Runtime is not installed,
+         the product can be launched in Internet Explorer on the client's OS.
+         However, as Internet Explorer is no longer supported by Microsoft as of June 22, 2022, its functionality cannot be guaranteed.

  24-3.
 About WebView2 Runtime Cookies
         WebView2 Runtime cookies cannot be removed from the browser.
         To remove the cookies, please delete the following files: